Bariatric Surgery: Lasting Results, Healthier Future

 Bariatric Surgery

-What happens during surgery?
+What happens during revision surgery?

 Your surgeon carefully evaluates your current anatomy and previous procedure to determine the optimal approach, which may involve converting one type of bariatric surgery to another or repairing existing modifications.
-The procedure’s complexity varies based on your specific situation and typically takes 2-4 hours.
+The revision procedure's complexity varies based on your specific situation and typically takes 2-4 hours.

 • Renewed weight loss potential when previous results have plateaued